bhoomildayani182/stackspout/README.md

 kubectl -n stackspout get pods
 ```

-But there are also ConfigMaps, Secrets, StatefulSets, PVCs, Helmrepos and all that stuff...
+But there are also ConfigMaps, Secrets, StatefulSets, PVCs, Helmrepos and more...